 Registered Shareholders are encouraged to vote in advance of the Meeting using the methods described below.
-Even if you currently plan to participate in the virtual Meeting, you should consider voting your shares by proxy in advance so that your vote will be counted if you later decide not to attend the Meeting or in the event that you are unable to access the meeting for any reason.
+Even if you currently plan to attend the Meeting in person or participate in the Meeting virtually, you should consider voting your shares by proxy in advance so that your vote will be counted if you later decide not to attend the Meeting or in the event that you are unable to access the Meeting for any reason.